NikVince/ibm-data-scientist-professional-certificate-2025/modules/course-08-data-visualization-with-python/chapters/03-advanced-visualizations-and-geospatial-data.md

 # Course 8, Chapter 3: Advanced Visualizations and Geospatial Data

-## Summary
+## Overview
-Congratulations!
-You have completed this module.
-At this point in the course, you know:
+This chapter introduces geospatial visualization with Folium and advanced map styling.
+You learned how to configure base map tiles, center maps, add interactive markers and popups, group features, and build choropleth maps from regional boundary data.

-- Folium is a data visualization library in Python that helps people visualize geospatial data.
+## Folium Basics
-- With Folium, you can create maps of different styles, such as street-level maps, stamen maps, and more.
+- Folium is a Python library for visualizing geospatial data.
-- A feature of Folium is that you can create different map styles using the `tiles` parameter.
+- Create maps with different base styles (e.g., street-level, Stamen) using the `tiles` parameter.
-- With Folium, you can easily add markers on maps.
+- The `location` parameter sets the map center via latitude/longitude coordinates.

-- The `location` parameter specifies the latitude and longitude coordinates of the center point of the map.
+## Markers and Interactivity
-- Markers play a vital role in enhancing interactivity and adding context to maps.
+- Add markers with `folium.Marker()`; specify `location` and optional `popup` text.
-- The `folium.Marker()` function specifies location parameters.
+- Use popups to label or describe locations on click.
-- The `popup` parameter provides a label upon being clicked.
+- Organize multiple markers with a feature group for clarity and control.

-- Markers can be created using “feature group.”
+## Choropleth Maps
-- A choropleth map is a thematic map in which areas are shaded or patterned in proportion to the measurement of the statistical variable.
+- Choropleths shade regions proportional to a statistical variable.
-- When creating a choropleth map, Folium requires a GeoJson file that includes geospatial data of the region.
+- Building a choropleth requires a GeoJSON file containing regional boundaries.
-- The Mapbox Bright Tileset displays the name of every country when used on a map.
+- The Mapbox Bright tileset can display country names to enhance geographic context.

 ## Takeaways
-- Use `tiles` to switch between map styles and tailor context.
+- Switch `tiles` to tailor context; center with `location` for the target region.
-- Leverage markers, popups, and feature groups to enrich interactivity.
+- Combine markers, popups, and feature groups to enrich interactivity.
-- Build choropleths with appropriate GeoJSON boundaries and matched keys.
+- Construct choropleths with proper GeoJSON boundaries and matched keys.